kshetline/tubular_time/README.md

 * Mutable and immutable DateTime objects supporting the Gregorian and Julian calendar systems, with settable crossover.
 * IANA timezone support, with features beyond formatting using timezones, such as parsing, accessible listings of all available timezones (single-array list, grouped by UTC offset, or grouped by region), and live updates of timezone definitions.
-* Support for leap seconds and conversions between TAI (International Atomic Time) and UTC (Universal Coordinated Time).
+* Supports leap seconds and conversions between TAI (International Atomic Time) and UTC (Universal Coordinated Time).
 * Supports and recognizes negative Daylight Saving Time.
 * Extensive date/time manipulation and calculation capabilities.
 * Many features available using a familiar Moment.js-style API.
-* Astronomical time conversions among TDT (Terrestrial Dynamic Time), UT1, UTC and TAI, as well as local mean time, by geographic longitude, to one minute (of time) resolution.
+* Astronomical time conversions among TDT (Terrestrial Dynamic Time), UT1, UTC and TAI.
+* Local mean time, by geographic longitude, to one minute (of time) resolution.
 * Astronomical time conversions among TDT (Terrestrial Dynamic Time), UT1, UTC and TAI, as well as local mean time, by geographic longitude, to one minute (of time) resolution.
 * Internationalization via JavaScript’s `Intl` Internationalization API, with additional built-in i18n support for issues not covered by `Intl`, and US-English fallback for environments without `Intl` support.
 * Package suitable for tree shaking and Angular optimization.